ON THE HOLY COMMUNION

 Affections and Prayers

 O my Jesus, what has induced thee to give thyself entirely to us for our food?
 After this gift what more remains for thee to give us in order to oblige us to love thee?
 Ah, Lord, give us light, make us understand the excess of thy love in becoming food in order to unite thyself to poor sinners!
 But, if thou givest thyself entirely to us, it is just that we too give our whole being to thee.
 O my Redeemer, how have I been able to offend thee, who hast loved me so tenderly, and who hast done so much to gain my love?
 Thou hast become man for my sake, thou hast died for me, thou hast become my food; tell me, what more couldst thou have done?
 I love thee, O infinite Goodness; I love thee, O infinite Love.
 Lord, come often to my soul; inflame my whole heart with thy holy love grant that I may forget all things in order to think only of thee, and to love nothing but thee.
 Most holy Mary, pray for me, and by thy intercession make me worthy to receive thy Son frequently in the holy sacrament.

 Editor’s Note: This meditation is from St. Alphonsus Liguori’s “Preparation for Death” (1758).

-Art: Last Supper, Philippe de Champaigne, 1648, PD-US, Restored Traditions, used with permission.
+Art: Enhanced detail of Last Supper, Philippe de Champaigne, 1648, PD-US author’s life plus 100 years or less, Restored Traditions, used with permission.